-- Republic of Mauritius has been working continuously to ensure gender mainstreaming in climate action.
-As part of its gender mainstreaming strategy, participation of women is encouraged in all capacity building programmes.
-The Technical Working Groups formulated for the preparation of this First Biennial Transparency Report also ensured gender. - The Capacity Building Initiative for Transparency project which is presently under implementation is propagating the need for gender-disaggregated data and indicators to ensure inclusion of gender issues in the GHG inventory processes. - The National Gender Policy 2022 2030 developed by the Ministry of Gender Equality and Family Welfare provides guidelines that will underpin Government's commitment to integrate gender into all development planning, implementation, monitoring and evaluation.
-In this respect, it provides the basis upon which every sector, department and non-state actors will be guided to develop their gender policies for implementation at sectoral and institutional levels. - The Climate Change Act 2020 makes provision for commissioning studies on climate change, taking into consideration, inter alia, human rights, cultural heritage and gender issues. - As per the National Gender Policy 2022 2030, all government organizations must integrate gender into all development planning, implementation, monitoring and evaluation.
+- The Capacity Building Initiative for Transparency project which is presently under implementation is ensuring the need for gender-disaggregated data and indicators to ensure inclusion of gender issues in the GHG inventory processes. - The National Gender Policy 2022 2030 developed by the Ministry of Gender Equality and Family Welfare provides guidelines that will underpin Government's commitment to integrate gender into all development planning, implementation, monitoring and evaluation.
+In this respect, it provides the basis upon which every sector, department and non-state actors will be guided to develop their gender policies for implementation at sectoral and institutional levels. - The Climate Change Act 2020 makes provision for commissioning studies on climate change, taking into consideration, inter alia, human rights, cultural heritage and gender issues.

+As per the National Gender Policy 2022 - 2030, all government organizations must integrate gender into all development planning, implementation, monitoring and evaluation